aot29/mwRequirementsAnalysis/README.md

 However, this openness could potentially lead to an uncontrolled proliferation of different formats and terminology.
 Enforcing the usage of a set of templates can funnel a collective systems analysis process into a more effective endeavor.
 The templates bundled here are meant to facilitate this effort.

+##Help##
+The templates in this category depend on mediawiki (1.15 or greater), ParserFunctions (1.1.1 or greater), Semantic Mediawiki (1.4.3 or greater).
+To check which version is installed on your system, please refer to the Special:Version page on your wiki.

+* For help on the usage of wiki templates, please see https://www.mediawiki.org/wiki/Help:Templates
+* For help on installation, please see http://smultron.org/index.php?title=Installation_instructions